ww-admission/ww-admission.github.io/src/data/markdown-files/terms.md

 ## Introduction

-Welcome to Foxi!
+Welcome to WWA!
 By using our services, you agree to be bound by these terms and conditions.
 Please read them carefully.

 ## Acceptance of Terms

-By accessing or using Foxi, you agree to comply with and be bound by these Terms of Service and our Privacy Policy.
+By accessing or using WWA, you agree to comply with and be bound by these Terms of Service and our Privacy Policy.
 If you do not agree with these terms, you should not use our services.

 ## Changes to Terms